nlathia/blog/_posts/2020-03-15-Testing-SQL-the-hard-way.md

 Perfect!
 This is the ideal analytics table to answer a ton of different basic analytic questions: How many users do we have?
 How many of them signed up today?
 How long does it take users, on average, to complete signup?

-This is also the type of table that could be extended with tens of columns, each representing unique pieces of information about each user.
+This is also the type of table that could be extended with tens (or even hundreds) of columns, each representing unique pieces of information about each user.
+It is the type of canonical data table that could grow to having tens of contributors and many tens of use cases.
 As long as this table maintains its core structural assumption (one row per user), we'll be good to go.

 How could this go wrong?